AU-Biocommons/genome-annotation/local_dev/README.md

 # genome-annotation
 We define the state of the local development server with Ansible using Vagrant.
-In order to test Ansible in the local development server follow the below instructions:
+In order to test Ansible in the local development server follow the below instructions

 1. Install Vagrant in your local machine
 2. Download your desired image using your preferred provider
-3. Perform the below commands as required:
+3. Perform the below commands as required

     ```
     $ cd local_dev